 | Creatinine ≥ 5.0 OR urine output < 200 mL/day | 4 |

-Clinical note: Both creatinine and urine output are included — the higher score takes precedence.
-A patient with creatinine of 2.5 but oliguria < 500 mL/day scores a 3, not a 2.
+Both creatinine and urine output are included — the higher score takes precedence.
+A patient with creatinine of 2.5 (score 2) but oliguria < 500 mL/day scores a 3, not a 2.
+Miss this and you will understate illness severity.

-Documentation tip: Document 24-hour urine output in every daily note, not just the most recent value.
-Trends in urine output are critical for assessing AKI progression and response to treatment.
+Document 24-hour urine output in every daily note, not just the most recent value.
+Trends in urine output are critical for assessing AKI progression and response to treatment — and are frequently scrutinised in TPA disputes.

 Interpreting the Total SOFA Score